-Vineyard area: 594 ha, 1.3 %.
-Cabernet Sauvignon has been authorized as an Austrian Qualitätswein variety since 1986.
-This grape was brought to Austria in the 1980s as part of the international variety “invasion”.
-The classic international Cabernet regions are still Bordeaux and California, but there are others, including Maremma in Italy.
+This grape was introduced to Austria in the 1980s – during the time when international varieties were taking over.
+Cabernet Sauvignon has been an approved Austrian Qualitätswein variety since 1986.
+Traditionally, the international Cabernet regions are still Bordeaux and California, but there are also others, such as Maremma in Italy.

 Cabernet Sauvignon is popular as a monovarietal wine or blended in a cuvée.
 While it is not very demanding in terms of soil, location of the vineyard is paramount.
 Early-season, warm sites are necessary to avoid unripe, grassy wines.
 As a high-yielding variety, the volume of fruit needs restricting to produce good quality.

 (as a proportion of the variety’s total area)